-The involvement of Kushite-Arabian and Berber Muslims in the slave trade of West Africa followed the practice instituted and in use by the indigenous people, as explained by Dr. Cheikh Anta Diop.
+The involvement of Kushite-Arabian and Berber Muslims in the slave trade of West Africa followed the practice instituted and in use by the indigenous people.
+It was not through conquest.
+(Diop 1987, pp. 91-2) .

 It was under Persian controlled Abbasid khalifate that the chattel enslavement and mass relocation of the Zanj people of East Africa to Iraq took place.

-In Baghdad, the enslaved Zanj revolted against their Abbasid oppressors in 869 C.E. and 874 C.E.
+In Baghdad, the enslaved Zanj revolted against their Abbasid oppressors.
 The Zanj rebels were aided by Muslim peasant farmers and black troops who defected from the Abbasid khalif’s army.